scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 And the third one is to use a common threading runtime library such as Intel |R| TBB which limits the number of threads in order to prevent over-subscription and coordinates parallel execution of independent program modules.

 The examples referred in the paper show promising results, where, thanks to nested parallelism and threading composability, the best performance was achieved.
-In particular, balanced QR decomposition and eigenvalues search examples are 3x faster comparing to the baseline implementation.
+In particular, balanced QR decomposition and eigenvalues search examples are 2.8x and 7x faster comparing to the baseline implementation.
 Unbalanced versions of these benchmarks are by 34% and 35% faster than the baseline accordingly.

 These improvements were achived due to different approaches.
 It demonstrates that all three described solutions are valuable and complement each other.
 We've compared suggested approaches and provided recommendations of when it makes sense to employ each of them.